arcsoftware-smcs2021/ClientProject/README.md

 ## Express.js

 Express.js is a framework for Node.js.
 It was used for making an HTTPS server that will be used to interact with the Canvas API.

+# Instructions for Setup

+The external tool is used in Canvas and can be installed using the EduAppCenter.
+This can be accessed by